History of baseball in the United States: Rise of the major leagues

 The Union Association survived for only one season (1884), as did the Players' League (1890), which was an attempt to return to the National Association structure of a league controlled by the players themselves.
 Both leagues are considered major leagues by many baseball researchers because of the perceived high caliber of play and the number of star players featured.
 However, some researchers have disputed the major league status of the Union Association, pointing out that franchises came and went and contending that the St. Louis club, which was deliberately "stacked" by the league's president (who owned that club), was the only club that was anywhere close to major-league caliber.

 In fact, there were dozens of leagues, large and small, in the late 19th century.
 What made the National League "major" was its dominant position in the major cities, particularly the edgy, emotional nerve center of baseball that was New York City.
 Large, concentrated populations offered baseball teams national media distribution systems and fan bases that could generate sufficient revenues to afford the best players in the country.

 A number of the other leagues, including the venerable Eastern League, threatened the dominance of the National League.
 The Western League, founded in 1893, became particularly aggressive.
 Its fiery leader Ban Johnson railed against the National League and promised to grab the best players and field the best teams.
 The Western League began play in April 1894 with teams in Detroit (now the American League Detroit Tigers, the only league team that has not moved since), Grand Rapids, Indianapolis, Kansas City, Milwaukee, Minneapolis, Sioux City and Toledo.
 Prior to the 1900 season, the league changed its name to the American League and moved several franchises to larger, strategic locations.
 In 1901 the American League declared its intent to operate as a major league.

+Major League Baseball (MLB) defines the "modern era" of baseball as beginning in 1900.

 The resulting bidding war for players led to widespread contract-breaking and legal disputes.
 One of the most famous involved star second baseman Napoleon Lajoie, who in 1901 went across town in Philadelphia from the National League Phillies to the American League Athletics.
 Barred by a court injunction from playing baseball in the state of Pennsylvania the next year, Lajoie was traded to the Cleveland team, where he played and managed for many years.

 The war between the American and National leagues caused shock waves across the baseball world.
 At a meeting in 1901, the other baseball leagues negotiated a plan to maintain their independence.
 On September 5, 1901, Eastern League president Patrick T. Powers announced the formation of the second National Association of Professional Baseball Leagues, the NABPL (NA).